gbv/cocoda-sdk/README.md

   - **This integration is currently experimental.**
 - `MyCoRe` - access to vocabularies via [MyCoRe](https://www.mycore.de/)
   - **This integration is currently experimental.
 Only one vocabulary per registry is supported.
 Not recommended for large vocabularies as all of the vocabulary data is loaded and kept in memory.**
-- `ReconciliationApi` - access to mapping suggestions via a [OpenRefine Reconciliation API](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API)
+- `ReconciliationApi` - access to mapping suggestions via a [Reconciliation Service API](https://reconciliation-api.github.io/specs/draft/)
 - `OccurrencesApi` - access to concept occurrences via [occurrences-api](https://github.com/gbv/occurrences-api) (will be changed to [occurrences-server](https://github.com/gbv/occurrences-server) in the future)
 - `LabelSearchSuggestion` - access to mapping suggestions using other registries' search endpoints (using [jskos-server])